fahim-ahmed05/browser-history/README.md

 ### 4. Errors in Logs
 - If you encounter errors, check the Flow Launcher logs for details: `%AppData%\FlowLauncher\Logs`
+- For custom profiles, the error message will include the attempted database path—verify it exists.

 ## ❓ Reporting Issues